Engagement ring: Legal ownership

 One case in New South Wales, Australia ended in the man suing his former fiancée because she threw the ring away, after he told her she could keep it even though the marriage plans had fallen through.
 The Supreme Court of New South Wales held that, despite what the man said, the ring remained a conditional gift (partly because his saying that she could keep it reflected his desire to salvage the relationship) and she was ordered to pay him its A$15,250 cost.

 In England and Wales, the gift of an engagement ring is presumed to be an absolute gift to the fiancée.
 This presumption may be rebutted however by proving that the ring was given on condition (express or implied) that it must be returned if the marriage did not take place, for whatever reason.
 This was decided in the case Jacobs v Davis (1917).

-Cultural variations

-In the historic Christian traditions of Catholicism, Lutheranism and Anglicanism, engagement rings are blessed by a pastor and then worn by the couple during the betrothal rite (also known as 'blessing an engaged couple' or 'declaration of intention').

-In some countries it is common for both men and women to wear engagement rings.
-The rings are often in the form of a plain band of a precious metal.
-Sometimes, the engagement ring eventually serves as the wedding ring for the man.
-In Brazil, for example, the groom and bride-to-be usually wear a plain wedding band on the right hand during the course of their engagement.
-After the wedding, the band is moved to the left hand.
-In Argentina, it is also known for the groom and bride-to-be to wear a plain silver band on the left hand while engaged.
-Then, after the wedding the silver band is either replaced with the wedding ring or moved to the right hand.

-Traditionally, women in the British Isles may propose marriage to men during a leap year.
-Women proposing has become more common in recent years, to the point that some jewellery companies have started manufacturing men's engagement rings.
-They resemble typical men's rings, often with a diamond centrepiece.
-In the countries where both sexes have traditionally worn engagement rings, the rings tend to be plainer bands, and there is no real difference between men's and women's engagement ring designs.